 - Share learnings in sprint reviews.
 Teams get better if they learn from each other.

 - Come together for retros.
 Not just at the end of every sprint should you review what's working and not, but take time at least once a month to retro as a group to discuss your process, team workflow, or in general what is working and not.
+While not mandatory, it’s a great practice to implement.

 When teams are too prescriptive or worry about following 'rules' to a T, it means you might be missing the nuances of how your team actually works together.
 No two teams, even in the same organization, are the same.
 How you jive as a team needs to be taken into account when shipping work.
-When you spend that much time worrying about being Agile and following all of the rules, you might also find yourself slipping further away from being collaborative and iterative!

 When you’re adapting to ever-changing teams, needs, processes, projects you're focused on a common agile concept of Kaizen—the practice of continuous improvement.